andrewgreen76/flygreen/README.md

   - to learn
 > to modify
   - to hack ethically and creatively

 __________________________________________________________________________
 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST 24-48 HOURS:
 __________________________________________________________________________

+- Bash :
+  - command substitution (with cat, grep, etc.)
+  - argument and variable management in scripts and sessions,
+  - understanding the role, the value, the pros, and the cons of :
+    - local variables
+    - environment variables
+    - the tree-like nature of the shell and its processes
+    - aliases
+    - executable scripts
+    - functions in Bash configs
+  - hacks/aliases to expedite the workflow with Git.
 - more networking protocols, architectures, paradigms
   - genesis
   - purpose
   - evolution
   - potential replacements
-- Bash :
-  - more commands,
-  - argument and variable management in scripts and sessions,
-  - hacks/aliases to expedite the workflow with Git.

 __________________________________________________________________________
 TECHNICAL OBSERVATIONS MADE OVER THE PAST 24-48 HOURS:
 __________________________________________________________________________